Meet the people who make art happen at Courthouse Youth Arts

 Amanda is passionate about Geelong’s music scene and supporting emerging musicians and she does both in her role as Music Co-ordinator at Courthouse Youth Arts.

 Kgshak is a self-proclaimed storyteller, she is inspired by her surroundings and uses her vision to execute meaningful creations.
 She dabbles in writing, photography, videography, interior decorating, graphic design, painting, dance and everything in between.

 When she isn’t off expressing her creative energy on one project or another or utilising her talents at CHYA, Kgshak can be found reading a book in a park somewhere or at home watching a visually stunning or action-packed film.
 Kgshak graduated from Deakin University with a Bachelor of Digital Media and Communication.

-In the future Kgshak hopes to graduate with her Masters in Literature and Creative Writing, progress in the creative industry and travel the world, learning, meeting new people and creating.
+In the future Kgshak hopes to progress in the creative industry and travel the world, learning, meeting new people and creating.

 Joshua Maxwell de Hoog

 No one really knows how old he is.
 Joshua is the type of guy who still plays with wrestling figurines and watches cartoons, but people guess his age as ten years off.
 He likes to collect things, often he is busy and doesn’t know what he is doing.
 Joshua is still trying to figure out what he is interested in.

 He has lots of ideas, and likes talking about them with people who inspire him to make them exist.
 Interning at courthouse is one of many things he is excited about.